 What Are the Treatments for Gynaecomastia?

 The treatment of the condition varies on the cause.
 For example, if the patient has accumulated an excess amount of fatty tissue in the breast region because of obesity, the first course of action will be changing the patient’s eating habits and increase their exercise.
 However, if a hormonal imbalance is the root of the problem, the patient may need medication to treat the condition.

 Despite lifestyle changes and medication, some men may still struggle with persistent fat deposits in the breast region.
 Those patients may be eligible for a male breast reduction, also known under the common name ‘man boob surgery’.

-During man boob surgery, a cosmetic surgeon removes the excess tissue through liposuction.
+During man boob surgery, a cosmetic surgery removes the excess tissue through liposuction.
 To do this, the surgeon must make an incision on the edge of the nipple, or within the armpit, to gain access to the treatment area.
 When the incision is made, the surgeon can insert a small cannula (small tube) and remove the excess fat through gentle suction.

 Even though man boob surgery is usually performed by liposuction, the surgeon may also use the so-called tissue excision during man boob surgery; this happens when a larger amount of fat needs to be removed during the procedure.

 Can I Obtain a Male Breast Reduction at the Dr Lanzer Clinic?

 Dr Lanzer is specialised in liposuction, so male breast reduction is also one of the treatments available at the Dr Lanzer Clinic.
 To find out more about this treatment option, please refer to the information pages on our website, or request more information from the Dr Lanzer Clinic.

 To book a consultation with Dr Lanzer regarding male breast reduction, please contact our receptionists via telephone or email.
 Our receptionists will be more than happy to help you.